Yandex NV - Class A Shares Near 52-Week Low - Market Mover

 Trading Activity

-- Trading volume this week was 58.9% lower than the 20-day average.
+- Trading volume this week was 17.4% higher than the 20-day average.

 - Beta, a measure of the stock’s volatility relative to the overall market stands at 1.1.